voxpupuli/beaker-google/README.md

 All the variables in the list can be set in the Beaker host configuration file, or the ones starting with `gce_` can be overridden by environment variables in the form `BEAKER_gce_...`. i.e. To override the `gce_machine_type` setting in the environment, set `BEAKER_gce_machine_type`.

+VM Instances created during this process will by default use the automatically-generated instance name as the hostname in the VM OS.
+Set the `BEAKER_set_gce_hostname` environment variable to `1` to override this behavior and configure the VM OS with the name defined in the nodeset as the hostname.

 # Cleanup

 In cases where the beaker process is killed before finishing, it may leave resources in GCP.
 These resources will need to be manually deleted.